 We recently surveyed 600 senior enterprise IT and security professionals, to see how they rate their current security and compliance risks.
 59% of those polled cited data loss as one of the “risks of greatest concern in digital technologies.”
 Little surprise that enterprises are so keen to implement data loss prevention best practices, and protect their sensitive assets from bad actors.

 However, the cloud channels that drive modern business present special challenges to any data loss prevention strategy.
-Faced with these challenges, many data loss services don’t offer prevention at all.
+Faced with these challenges, many services allegedly protecting against data loss don’t offer prevention at all.
 They offer the cyber version of closing the barn door once the horse has already bolted.
 These services only help in finding or recovering sensitive data.

 To implement a data loss prevention program that offers true prevention, enterprises need to implement a set of best practices.
-Adobe all, they need to embrace custom-built DLP technology that offers full visibility, as well as powers of detection and rapid action.
+Above all, protecting enterprises against data loss means embracing custom-built DLP technology that offers full visibility, as well as powers of detection and rapid action.

 Survey: Read the full survey as respondents share how they are adopting